LaubPlusCo/helix-msbuild-example/README.md

 # Sitecore Helix Solution MS Build Example

-This solution shows how you can use msbuild and the "new" dotnet project format in a Sitecore Helix solution.
+This solution shows how you can use msbuild and the SDK project format in a Sitecore Helix solution.

 No Gulp, Grunt, Cake, nant or other task runner beside msbuild.
 No custom build tasks or required nuget references.